New AML Laws Coming to Real Estate

 - Source of funds information where required

-These checks are required by law and will apply across the real estate industry.
+These checks are required by law and will apply across the Australian real estate industry.

 At M5 Industrial Property Services, we are committed to making the process as straightforward, secure and efficient as possible.

-Our team is already preparing for these changes to ensure the transition is smooth and minimally disruptive for our clients.
+Our team is already preparing for these changes to ensure the transition remains professional, compliant and minimally disruptive for our clients.

 We will continue to provide updates and guidance as the implementation date approaches.